By Anouar Boukhares* and Shadi Hamid*

 * Shadi Hamid, Director of Research, Brookings Doha Center.

-This article was originally published at the Brookings on June 28, 2011.
+This article was originally published in the Brookings on June 28, 2011.